 It is common to see adults of color with multiple small hyperpigmented dots on the face that resemble raised dark brown or black freckles.
 More than likely they are what is called dermatosis papulosa nigra (DPN).
-They are often referred to as moles, and at times resemble mole-like bumps, but they are not moles, they are non-cancerous lesions.
+They are often referred to as moles, and at times resemble mole-like bumps, but they are not moles; they are non-cancerous lesions.

 DPN doesn’t require treatment.
-While these are benign growths, if you are not sure that a lesion that has developed is dermatosis papulosa nigra, you might want to check with a dermatologist to make sure it isn’t a serious or cancerous growth.
+While these are benign growths, if you are not sure that a lesion that has developed is dermatosis papulosa nigra, you should check with a dermatologist to make sure it isn’t a serious or cancerous growth.
 DPN doesn’t usually cause pain or discomfort unless the lesion becomes irritated by rubbing against or catching on clothing, for example, or becomes inflamed.
-The lesions don’t go away on their own.
-Many medical professionals believe they are best left alone but some individuals who don’t like their appearance choose to seek treatment.
+But the lesions also don’t go away on their own.
+Many medical professionals believe they are best left alone, but some individuals who don’t like their appearance choose to seek treatment.
 Just be aware that at times removal can lead to hyperpigmentation (darkening of the skin), hypopigmentation (lightening of the skin), scarring, or keloid formation.

 Methods for Removal

 There are more cosmetic procedures that are effective and safer for skin of color than in the past.
-Since these treatments are cosmetic, they are not covered by health insurance.
+Since these treatments are cosmetic, they are usually not covered by health insurance.

 Curettage (scraping) uses a curette, an instrument for scraping away growths.
 There is a risk of pigmentation problems in darker skin.